Kidstoysstudio's ultimate activity book collection Download activity book

 This greatly emphasizes the fact that they are increasingly disconnected from the real world and reality.

-What's worse is that the knock-on effects of using smartphones or tablets are more dangerous than the tablets themselves.
+What's even worse is that the knock-on effects of using smartphones or tablets are more dangerous than the tablets self.

 Sometimes you just want to do traditional Dutch activities again.
 Many parents have talked about it again recently the good old jigsaw puzzle I wrote about here again.